EABergamo/eabergamo.github.io/content/courses/_index.md

   - Semester: Summer 2025
   - Instructor quality evaluations: N/A

+## At the University of Pennsylvania School of Engineering and Applied Science
 ### ESE 3030 – Stochastic System Simulation & Analysis
   - Semester: Spring 2023
   - Instructor: Shirin Saeedi Bidokhti (Department of Electrical & Systems Engineering)